 As you take notice and observe these thoughts and notice how the mind uses your thoughts to generate beliefs, you will be able to determine which beliefs are genuine and which aren’t.
 You are no longer living on auto-pilot as a prisoner to your own mind.
 You will literally be able to change the way you think through consistent mindfulness practice.

-It has also been scientifically proven that practicing mindfulness literally increases the amount of positive emotions you experience.
+It has also been scientifically proven that practicing mindfulness literally increases the number of positive emotions you experience.
 Since your emotions are affiliated with your beliefs and your beliefs are associated with your thoughts, it behooves you to take the time to observe your mind in action (2015).

 Cognitive Behavioral Therapy